Sharing the Load: Considering Fairness in De-energization Scheduling to Mitigate Wildfire Ignition Risk using Rolling

 \subsection{Weighted load shedding penalties}

 The second fairness method penalizes load shed at bus~$n$ by the past cumulative weighted load shed at that bus, $S^n_j$, as defined in \eqref{past_load_shed}.
-For this method, the relevant variable for measuring fairness is the load shedding per bus, i.e., abusing notation, let $\mathcal{F} = \{ s \}$.
-Fairness is measured via the function $F_j(\cdot)$, which we define for this method as:
+For this method, the relevant variable for measuring fairness is the load shed per bus.
+We measure fairness via the function $F_j^{\text{weight}}(\cdot)$, which we define as: